-U of T Faculty members celebrate students in video messageCategories: Faculty in the News
+U of T Faculty members celebrate students in video messageCategories: Faculty

 Nearly two dozen faculty members from across the University of Toronto’s three campuses delivered messages of hope and support for students in a video released on Jan.
 18 – a day dubbed “Blue Monday” for its reputation as a time of post-holiday blahs.